Tada-Project/tada/README.md

 - `pipenv run pytest --cov-config pytest.cov --cov`

+If you want to collect the coverage of the provided test suite and see what lines of code are not covered, then you can run:

+- `pytest --cov-config pytest.cov --cov --cov-report term-missing`

 ## Using Tada

 Since the Tada tool is currently under heavy development, it is not yet feature